-Acceptance of educational or other materials in peer-reviewed repositories, acceptance of articles for publication in refereed journals, poster presentations, invitations to speak at regional or national meetings, service as an ad hoc reviewer or on editorial boards, service on regional or national committees or review panels, and other similar lines of evidence are indicators that a candidate has established a strong regional or national reputation for scholarship.
+Evidence of scholarship and/or creative work in one's area of concentration is an important element for promotion to Associate Professor.
+Demonstration of accomplishments include but are not limited to acceptance of educational or other materials in peer-reviewed repositories, acceptance of articles for publication in refereed journals, poster presentations, invitations to speak at local, regional or national meetings, service as an ad hoc reviewer or on editorial boards, service on regional or national committees or review panels, and/or other similar lines of evidence are indicators that a candidate is on a trajectory to establishing a strong regional or national reputation as an expert in the field.